Tell the Wyoming Legislature: NO BOOK BANS

 OVERVIEW

-Our Wyoming Legislature's Joint Judiciary Committee is debating a bill that will impose censorship on books that certain lawmakers don't like.
-Worse, this bill will punish librarians and educators, and infringes on parental rights in our communities.
+The Wyoming Legislature is considering a bill that would censor books that certain lawmakers don't like.
+Worse, the bill would punish librarians and educators, and infringes on parental rights in our communities.

 STRATEGY: NUMBERS MATTER

-Since this issue has been a hot button topic for years at the Legislature, lawmakers have heard most of the different arguments for and against banning books.
+Since this issue of book banning has been a hot button topic for years at the Legislature, lawmakers have heard most of the different arguments for and against banning books.
 The chances of any of us swaying them with our particular story or perspective is low.

-Most lawmakers on the Judiciary Committee either don't want to ban books or are on the fence.
-We need as many people as possible to let them know that the people of Wyoming will have their back if they vote against this harmful, cruel legislation.
+Most lawmakers in the Senate don't want to ban books or are on the fence, but they are afraid of being attacked by the people who support book bans.
+We need as many people as possible to let our senators know that the people of Wyoming will have their back if they vote against this harmful, backwards legislation.

 Many lawmakers are concerned with parental rights that are threatened by the government preemptively banning books.
 Consider including this perspective in your message, especially if you are a parent yourself.

 Do not spend 20 minutes crafting your email.
-Instead, spend 5 minutes writing it and 15 minutes sending this link to other people in Wyoming asking them to speak up.
+Instead, spend 5 minutes writing it and 15 minutes sending this link to other people in Wyoming asking them to speak up: https://betterwyo.org/book-ban-call-to-action/

 INSTRUCTIONS: HOW TO USE OUR FORM

-The form on this page will send your email to all 14 members of the Joint Judiciary Committee.
+The form on this page will send your email directly to your local state senator.

 You will write your own personal message on page 2 where it says "[DELETE THIS TEXT AND INSERT YOUR OWN MESSAGE HERE]".